dankamongmen/notcurses/doc/man/man3/notcurses_input.3.md

 during or after a call to **notcurses_stop(3)**.
 If a thread is always sitting on blocking input, it can be tricky to guarantee that this doesn't happen.

+Only one thread may call into the input stack at once, but unlike almost every other function in notcurses, **notcurses_getc** and friends can be called concurrently with **notcurses_render**.

 # BUGS

 Failed escape sequences are not yet played back in their entirety; only an